kamenAleksandrov/draw_steel_hero_smith/draw_steel_hero_smith_app_plan/bugs/Identified bugs and QoL to be fixed.md

 chaging fury subclass must remove stormwight kits

-some hero classes and features grant skills. those skills may have been picked in another choice nod earlier. if there is such an occurence the logic should accomudate.

 in the hero creator stranght tab the automaticaly applied appears doubled each time

 automatically applied must be as a divider instead as another box that boxes the box